 This type of construction was only identified with certainty in surviving instruments about 40 years ago but is now well documented.
 One can speculate, but nothing was written down as to tell us exactly why this method of construction was used but bending and assembling strips of bent wood was a fairly common technique used in those days, barrel and ship making being obvious examples and was also in use in the construction of other instruments, like the backs of lutes.

-The question is, was it done because most of the larger trees had been cut down and wood wide enough for two piece tops was hard to come by, or were the makers of these instruments so skilled at the art of bending and joining pieces of wood that it was less work than fully carving from thick wedges?
+Was this method used because wood wide enough for two piece tops was more rare and expensive or were the makers of these instruments so skilled at the art of bending and joining pieces of wood that it was actually less work than fully carving from thick wedges?
 Or was it to economize, where 2 or even 3 bent fronts could be made from the same amount of wood needed for a single front, fully carved from 2 wedges?

 Whatever the reason, from the engineering point of view, this is a very significant feature.
 The wood fibers of the front follow through the complex, curving shapes, almost as if it had grown that way, making it stronger than a fully carved top which has areas of "run out" ...places where the fibers are are not parallel to the top, passing in one side and out the other, which weakens it and requires more thickness to achieve the same strength. (illustration coming soon, 9/18/2017)